Advances in Clinical and Experimental Medicine

 • Conclusions.

-An unstructured abstract 150–250 words is required for REVIEWS and EDITORIALS.
+An unstructured abstract of 150–250 words is required for REVIEWS and EDITORIALS.

-Abstract should be registered only in the system – please do not paste it into the main body of the paper.
+Abstracts should be registered only in the system – please do not paste them into the main body of the paper.
 None of the abstract sections should be filled with N/A (not applicable).

 Graphical abstract

-The journal Adv Clin Exp Med requires graphical abstracts (GAs) for papers accepted for publication.
-The editorial office of Adv Clin Exp Med does not offer graphic designing or DTP services – the authors have to provide graphical abstracts in a finished form.
+Adv Clin Exp Med requires graphical abstracts (GAs) for papers accepted for publication.
+The editorial office of Adv Clin Exp Med does not offer graphic design or DTP services – the authors have to provide GAs in a finished form.
 The GAs should be submitted as a separate file in the submission system.

 Requirements regarding graphical abstracts